-Lamictal is an anti-seizure medication that has a “Black Box” warning label about Stevens-Johnson Syndrome (SJS), a rare but life-threatening allergic skin rash.
+Lamictal is an anti-seizure medication that has been linked to a life-threatening immune disease.
+It also carries a “Black Box” warning label about Stevens-Johnson Syndrome (SJS), a rare but life-threatening allergic skin rash.

 What is Lamictal?